MrBomber0x001/Go-library/Essentials/Types/Interface.md

  //  NumberOfTeeth: 32,
  // }

- //PrintInfo(gorilla) // here's an error
+ //PrintInfo(gorilla) // here's an error, because goriall hasn't implemented the required method of the interface

 }